Trial of SAC's Martoma for insider trading set for November 4

 MARTOMA IS DEALT A SETBACK

-Following the hearing, Gardephe issued a decision that largely rejected Martoma's bid for more details about the government's case, which could help him prepare his defense.
+Following the hearing, Gardephe issued a decision that largely rejected Martoma's bid for more details about the government's case, which could help him prepare his defence.

 Martoma said that while the criminal case focused on alleged wrongful trades in July 2008, prosecutors sought through only "vague" details to link him to an alleged conspiracy dating to 2006.